DragonSenses/Curiosity/Rust/ch-10/ch10-02-traits.md

 #### Multiple Methods
 A trait can have multiple methods in its body.
 Method signatures are listed one per line, each ending in a semicolon.

+### Implementing a Trait on a Type

+#### Overview
+Now that we've defined the desired signatures of the `Summary` trait's methods, we can implement it on the types in our media aggregator.